Xiaojzheng/PERCEPT/README.md

 3. simulation_paper.ipynb computes the detection statistics using PERCEPT, the Hotelling T, the MMD and the Wasserstein distance and generates Figure 8b in the paper.

+The table (https://www.mathworks.com/content/dam/mathworks/mathworks-dot-com/support/sysreq/files/python-compatibility.pdf) gives the Python versions which are compatible with the MATLAB Engine for Python, so please make sure you have the compatible versions before installing MATLAB Engine API for Python.
+We highly recommend that you create a conda environment with the correct version of Python for what your version of MATLAB supports.

+Step 1: Install MATLAB Engine API for Python

+You could follow the instructions listed here (https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html), and we have listed the instructions briefly below:

+1. Find the Matlab root folder.
+You can use the matlabroot command within Matlab to find it.
+2. Go to the Matlab root folder in the command line.
+3. cd "matlabroot\extern\engines\python" (In Windows)
+4. python setup.py install

+Step 2: Install CVX and Mosek

+You could follow the instructions listed here (http://cvxr.com/cvx/doc/mosek.html), and we have listed the instructions briefly below:

+1. Download CVX (http://cvxr.com/cvx/download/) and MOSEK (https://docs.mosek.com/latest/toolbox/install-interface.html)
+2. Apply a valid license for CVX (http://cvxr.com/cvx/academic/) and MOSEK (https://www.mosek.com/products/academic-licenses/).
+The preferred option is to place the license file mosek.lic in the directory mosek in the user’s home directory, and the license file cvx_license.dat to a convenient location.
+Make sure to set up a path for both licenses.
+3. Run cvx_setup so that the MOSEK and CVX licenses can be detected.